ExistensialReset/flowmosr/README.md

 ## ❌ What Flow is not

 Flow is not something you join.
-> Flow is a living architecture for human flourishing, built to be tested in the smallest possible unit: a few people, one week, one shift in how we care for each other.
-Not a belief system.
+It is not a belief system.
-Not a call to abandon your life.
+Not a call to escape or abandon your life.

 It is a tool.
 A test.